Nexedi/re6stnet/docs/re6stnet.rst

 --tunnel-refresh duration
             Interval in seconds between two tunnel refresh.
-Refreshing tunnels mean :

-            - killing all dead tunnels ( detected via the ping-exit option if openvpn )
-            - killing the 'worst' tunnels, so that at least the ratio of tunnels set by the --refresh-rate option have been killed
-            - creating new tunnels to other clients randomly choosen in the peers database, to reach the number of connection specified by the connection-count option ( There can be less tunnels if the peers DB does not contain enough peers ) Default : 300
+Refreshing tunnels mean replace the worst tunnel if the number of tunnels has reach its maximum number.
+            Default : 300

 --connection-count number
-            The maximum number of openvpn clients to start.
-            Default : 20
+            The average number of connections per peer Default : 20

---refresh-rate ratio
-            The ratio of connection to kill each time we refresh tunnels.
-            For more information see the --tunnel-refresh option ratio should be a float between 0 and 1 ( included ) Default : 0.05

 Openvpn-options
 ---------------